Jakob-Bach/Solver-Demo/README.md

 |[python-constraint](https://labix.org/python-constraint) |Python||
 |[Z3](https://github.com/Z3Prover/z3/wiki) |C++, Java, Python|also an optimizer|

-For all three languages (C++, Java, Python), we also implement own solution counters/enumerators (regarding use case 1):
+For all three languages (C++, Java, Python), we also implement own solution counters/enumerators:

 - option 1 ("arithmetic enumeration"): tailored to the specific benchmark formulas (AND, OR), converted to an arithmetic representation
 - option 2 ("flexible enumeration"): for arbitrary logical expressions, constructed in an object-oriented manner